Life’s Teachers in Disguise

 To many, the expiration date stamped on food products is gospel, which, they believe, is critical to our health and well-being and justifies throwing away so much food when nearly 34 million Americans suffer food insecurity.

-Then there’s human expiration dates
+Then there are human expiration dates

 This begs the question: Why do we so stubbornly oppose, ignore, or deny THIS expiration date: